guzba/curly/README.md

 NOTE!
 While these examples include `let curl = newCurl()`, it is strongly suggested that you reuse a single or small number of long-lived Curly instances instead of creating new instances frequently.

-A great starting point is simply having `let curl* = newCurly()` at the top of your program and use that one instance for everything (even from multiple threads).

 ### A simple request
 ```nim
 let curl = newCurly()